EveryYouth

 Overview

-EveryYouth (registered charity 1201811, established 2023) is the national charity for 16-25 year olds facing homelessness in the UK.
-With annual income of approximately £1 million and total charitable expenditure of £1.24 million (2024), the organization operates as a network coordinator that distributes funding to local charities.
+EveryYouth (registered charity 1201811, incorporated 11 May 2022) is the national charity for 16-25 year olds facing homelessness in the UK.
+With annual income of approximately £1 million and total charitable expenditure of £1.24 million (2024), the organisation operates as a network coordinator that distributes funding to local charities.
 EveryYouth has distributed £6,747,655 to local charities across its network, supporting 13,963 young people and helping 8,686 achieve their goals.
-The organization employs 9 staff members and works with approximately 20 partner charities across the UK to deliver housing, employability, and mental health support.
-EveryYouth describes itself as “a small charity with a big impact” that facilitates local organizations to find solutions to local problems and makes those solutions available nationally, reaching over 30,000 young people annually through its network.
+The organisation employs 9 staff members and works with approximately 20 partner charities across the UK to deliver housing, employability, and mental health support.
+EveryYouth's network reaches more than 40,000 young people annually through partner organisations, providing housing, employability, and mental health support to young people facing homelessness.

 Funding Priorities

-EveryYouth operates three main funding programs distributed through its network of partner charities:
+EveryYouth operates three main funding programmes distributed through its network of partner charities:

 EveryYouth Homed (Housing Fund)